Koševski Potok: Subterranean section

 The Koševski Potok enters the urban area of Sarajevo from the north, between Pionirska Dolina recreation park and neighbourhood of Koševo, and at that point is diverted underground.
-From this point Koševski Potok is underground and it runs through the urban area of Sarajevo all the way to Skenderija neighbourhood, where it meets the Miljacka river near the Sarajevo City Hall.
+From this point Koševski Potok is underground and it runs through the urban area of Sarajevo all the way to Skenderija neighbourhood, where it meets the Miljacka river near the Sarajevo Canton Building.

-The stream emerges from underground just below ZETRA Olympic hall, and runs through open space for about 100 meters, before enters culvert again.
-Some 100 meters before the confluence with the Miljacka, Koševski Potok emerges from it within a public park where the Sarajevo City Hall is situated, just a few meters below the Ali Pasha Mosque.
+The stream emerges from underground just below Zetra Olympic Hall, and runs through open space for about 100 meters, before enters culvert again.
+Some 100 meters before the confluence with the Miljacka, Koševski Potok emerges from it within a public park where the Sarajevo Canton Building is situated, just a few meters below the Ali Pasha Mosque.
 It runs through the park and enters culvert once more for the last 30 or so meters, running under the one of city's main street before empties into the Miljacka.